 The word that our industry loves is context.
 It’s really important for, whether it’s a virtual assistant or a chatbot to be able to determine as much about the users’ context as possible.
 Whether that’s through asking questions to determine that or whether it’s through data that you can get like their location if they’re at home, if they’re in their car, if they’re on their phone versus a smart speaker because those sorts of things can really change how the interaction should go and it can indicate in many ways what a person is more likely to need.

 - How to build a bot using the four-turn template?

 - What is deep context switching in Conversational AI?

 - How can Conversational AI help in the fight against the Coronavirus?

 - The Feedback Loop: A basic chatbot development process

 • WHAT SIMILARITIES ARE THERE BETWEEN BEING A CONVERSATION DESIGNER AND BEING A TEACHER?

 That’s interesting, so that’s a great question.
-I’d say that when you are designing a conversation and when you’re teaching, you’re looking to your users for feedback, right?
+When you design a conversation and when you’re teaching, you’re looking to your users for feedback, right?
 You’re looking to them to get confirmation that the transaction that you’re trying to have is taking place.
-Also in teaching you have to consider context a lot too, like my teaching changed this past semester quite drastically when we went from the first 2 months in person to the last 3 months, completely virtual.
+Also in teaching you have to consider context a lot too.
+My teaching changed this past semester quite drastically.
+We went from the first 2 months in person to the last 3 months, which were completely virtual.
 So there’s similar context considerations as well.

 • TELL US ABOUT AN AWKWARD, AMAZING OR SURPRISING THING THAT HAPPENED TO YOU DURING YOUR WORK.